 The 1800s was the time 35 years before the industrial revolution.
 Many lives changed because this decade saw a lot of prestigious development in science.
 During this era, people engaged in simple professions such as tenant farmers or traders and merchants.
 To think that people lived without light or electricity is ineffable; they went to bed when it got dark and used fire or gas for cooking.
 The only modes of transport in these times were either a donkey or boat.

 These were the simple times when people had large families, and wealth was all about owning land.
 There were no televisions or stereos, which were the primary sources of digital media; this meant no video games.
 Even though it feels like there was a lack of entertainment, people still managed to play games.
 Children often engaged themselves in different games and activities at school, in the village, or at parties.
+Meanwhile, for those who are looking for the best real money casino usa, visit the link.

 What Games Were Like in the 1800s?